Code-Institute-Submissions/MS1-Catsitting/README.md

 # Deployment

-*This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).*

-*In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:*

-*Different values for environment variables (Heroku Config Vars)?*
-*Different configuration files?*
-*Separate git branch?*
-*In addition, if it is not obvious, you should also describe how to run your code locally.*
+There is no difference between the developed and the deployed version.

 ### **Project inception**

-*ex This project was developed using Gitpod, committed to git then pushed onto GitHub using the built-in function withing Gitpod.*
+This project was developed using Gitpod, committed to git then pushed onto GitHub using the built-in function within Gitpod.
-*Updates were committed frequently to git and the project pushed onto GitHub on a regular basis to make sure it was saved properly*
+Updates were committed frequently to git and the project pushed onto GitHub on a regular basis to make sure it was saved properly.

 ### **Deployment on GitHub**

+--> deployment on github
 *Explain the process of deploying the project on GitHub from Login to publishing a note* *Indicate the branch on which the site was deployed*